jamtur01/WNBASchedule/README.md

-# New York Liberty WNBA Schedule
+# WNBA Schedule

-Menu bar application that displays WNBA schedule information for the New York Liberty, including:
+Menu bar application that displays WNBA schedule information for the all the teams, including:

+- Allows you specify one team or view all teams
 - Previous 10 games with win/loss records and scores
 - Upcoming 5 games
 - Game times displayed in the user's local timezone (with ET as the default)